HannahIgboke/Pizza-runner-Business-analysis/README.md

 **8. How many pizzas were delivered that had both exclusions and extras?**

-Based on customer preferences, they could add or remove a topping(s) from an order.
+Based on customer preferences, they could add and remove a topping(s) from an order.
 With this in mind, Pizza Runner wants to find out if there were cases like this in any of the orders delivered.

 *Solution:*